cscott/TurtleScript/README.rst

    full Unicode in identifiers, we might also want to transform names to escape/unescape these characters.

+   Once the variable names are independent of the keywords, both variable names and keywords ought to be fully translatable.
+A good demo would be to translate a good chunk of the system code (and comments!) and allow real-time switching between display languages.

 2. Introduce a `yada yada yada`_ operator.

    When programming interactively, we will often have some "holes" in the